kyungjae-lee/kyungjae-lee.github.io/_posts/c-programming/2021-04-10-gets-fgets.md

 Use fgets() instead of gets() in most situations because it is safer!

-fgets() guarantees that the string being read fits into the array. (gets() may step outside the bounds of the receiving array.)
+fgets() guarantees that the string being read fits into the receiving array while gets() may step outside the bounds of the array.